Wanna talk?

 Somehow, Bungie created the PERFECT format for forum roleplay with the Destiny companion app.
 And I say that wholly, and completely free of hyperbole.
 There are three central pillars as to how it was perfect: 1.-Format 2.-Responsiveness and 3.-Groups.

 Starting with format, Bungie's forum had a unique aspect in that each thread posted within a topic area (roleplay threads generally being posted in #offtopic) were not relegated to a single roleplay.
 Each thread was a setting in which you could roleplay, and each reply to that thread acted as a sub-thread, with replies that could then be replied to.
 What you get is a tree of branching paths, with #offtopic as the base, then the thread, then the "post" (a reply someone would make to the thread as a start to a roleplay which anyone could join), and then the replies to each post.
 While it may sound complicated when explaining it this way, it was actually very easy to navigate.
-Most roleplay forums are missing a layer, with each thread simply being a start to a single roleplay.
-By having threads act as settings to roleplay in, it was much easier to seek out the genre you were looking for.
-I should also mention that replies were near infinitely collapsible, meaning that when you looked at a thread, you would only see the posts within and not the replies to each post, unless you dropped them down.
+Most roleplay forums are missing a layer, using a Topic(usually based on writing quality), thread(a roleplay), and reply(the actual content of the roleplay) structure.
+By using the Bungie method where threads act as settings to roleplay in, it was much easier to seek out the genre/fandom you were looking for rather than having so sift through an endless onslaught of unrelated RPs.
+I should also mention that replies were near infinitely collapsible, meaning that when you looked at a thread, you would only see the posts within and not the replies to each post, unless you dropped them down, which also significantly reduced clutter and navigation time.

 Finally, and most importantly: The Groups.
 There was a group system which supported admins, a group chat, and a GROUP FORUM.
 This group forum was only visible to members and could host events such as tournaments, plots and whatnot, as well as acting as a database to hold all the information for the group's setting and player characters.
 The chat allowed you to interact with the other group members in real-time and discuss these things...
 Or you could just hurl insults and be pointlessly antagonistic to each other, as often also occured.
 The system was perfect but the roleplayers most certainly were not.